Stray/robotlegs-utilities-OptionCommandMap/README.md

 And that's it.
 Your individual consequence Commands don't know or care about cleaning up the unneeded other Commands that applied to other options.

+**Incorporating OptionCommandMap into your robotlegs project**

+You just need to instantiate and map it in your context - either early in startup, or by overriding the mapInjections context method:

+	override protected function mapInjections():void
+	{
+		super.mapInjections();
+		injector.mapValue(IOptionCommandMap, new OptionCommandMap(eventDispatcher, injector, reflector));
+	}

+Then just inject against IOptionCommandMap in your other Commands.

+**Compatibility with robotlegs versions**

+This util has been tested against robotlegs versions 1.0 and 1.4 - it should work for any.
+By simply including the 3 classes in the source of your project you can ensure it compiles against the same version of robotlegs that you're using.

+**Wot no swc**

+Truth is, I can't get the damn thing to build a swc without also pulling in the robotlegs classes it extends, which would break compatibility with other versions of robotlegs.
+If you are a swc wizard, please fork and build a swc and share it.